Recent Work in this Area

 Stopping surprise/out-of-network medical bills

 Too many Coloradans have been victims of surprise medical bills (also known as surprise out-of-network bills or balance bills).
 These bills can hit Coloradans with hundreds or thousands of dollars in unexpected and inflated charges, and often times, Coloradans were paying for or being sent to collections for bills they should not have been responsible to pay.
 We crafted and passed HB19-1174 to protect Colorado consumers from these surprise bills and ensure out-of-network providers cannot inflate their charges and drive up costs.
 Those protections go into effect as of January 1, 2020, and will apply to any Coloradan with an insurance plan regulated in our state (we are advocating for Congressional action to extend these protections to Coloradans who have insurance plans that are regulated federally).
-For more information on how these bills can occur visit our explainer page on surprise medical bills.
+For more information on how these bills can occur visit our explainer page on surprise medical bills or checkout this spotlight factsheet on the new protections.

 Setting standards for consumer notification and certification for Freestanding ERs